Redmond Burke: The Congenital Heart Institute

 In 2002, the Arnold Palmer Hospital for Children in Orlando, Florida lost their congenital heart program.
-Burke initiated meetings with hospital administrator Janet Livingstone, CEO John Hillenmeyer, and Medical Director Mark Swanson MD, proposing that the Miami Children's Cardiac Team help rebuild the Arnold Palmer Heart Program.
+Burke initiated meetings with hospital administrator Janet Livingstone, CEO John Hillenmeyer, and Medical Director Mark Swanson, proposing that the Miami Children's Cardiac Team help rebuild the Arnold Palmer Heart Program.
 Arnold Palmer, the hospital's founder, approved of the plan, and used his considerable influence to finance the effort.
-The Congenital Heart Institute at Miami Children's Hospital and Arnold Palmer Hospital was created, with Redmond Burke and Evan Zahn acting as Co-Directors.
+The Congenital Heart Institute at Miami Children's Hospital and Arnold Palmer Hospital was created, with Burke and Evan Zahn acting as co-directors.
 The synthesis of Burke's work was to achieve resonance within a congenital heart team, a condition where every member of the team was driven by a common desire to reduce therapeutic trauma.
-To attain this resonance, the team continues to develop techniques in intensive care, information management, interventional catheterization, and minimally invasive surgery.
 The human side of Burke's congenital heart team at Nicklaus Children's Hospital has been described in parent's websites, and in the media.
-Immediately after Hurricane Maria in 2017, Burke and colleagues Kristine Guleserian MD, Anthony Rossi MD, and Darline Santana-Acosta, MD worked with physicians in Puerto Rico to transport newborn babies with critical heart defects to Miami for urgent surgical care.
+Immediately after Hurricane Maria in 2017, Burke and colleagues worked with physicians in Puerto Rico to transport newborn babies with critical heart defects to Miami for urgent surgical care.

 Television

 Burke was cast as the host of the ABC network television reality program Miracle Workers, which first aired March 6, 2006.
 The program followed patients through complex medical treatments, showing the technical and emotional aspects of modern medical care.
-The program was controversial, as it potentially induced patients to give up their privacy in return for excellent medical care.
+The program was controversial, as it potentially induced patients to give up their privacy in return for medical care.
 Reviews were mixed, some finding the program "inspirational and informative" and others finding the emotional content to be inappropriate.
-Burke wrestled with the ethical conflicts of a medical reality TV show.

 Burke has appeared on CNN (1996), Good Morning America (1997, 2006), The Today Show (1997), CNN Showbiz Tonight (March 8, 2006), Extra (2006) and Entertainment Tonight (1996) to describe novel medical achievements.
-Citrix, an international computer networking company, used Redmond Burke's experience with information technology to highlight their concept of on demand information - "for your life's work".
+Citrix, an international computer networking company, used Burke's experience with information technology to highlight their concept of on demand information - "for your life's work".
 Creative media teams have developed compelling connections between the Miami Children's Hospital Congenital Heart Surgery Team, and innovations in Information Technology.